Extending Partial Representations of Proper and Unit Interval Graphs: Extending Unit Interval Graphs

 \section{Extending Unit Interval Graphs}

 The $\ext(\uint)$ problem can be solved using Theorem~\ref{thm:quadratic_brep}.
-We just need to show that it is a particular instance of \brep\ with the known ordering $\blt$ of the components:
+We just need to show that it is a particular instance of \brep\ in which the ordering $\blt$ of the components can be derived:

-\begin{proof}[Corollary~\ref{cor:unit}] The graph $G$ contains unlocated components and located components.
-Similarly to Section~\ref{sec:proper_interval_graphs}, unlocated components can be placed far to the right and we can deal with them using standard recognition algorithm.
+\begin{proof}[Theorem~\ref{cor:unit}] The graph $G$ contains unlocated components and located components.
+Similarly to Section~\ref{sec:proper_interval_graphs}, unlocated components can be placed far to the right and we can deal with them using a standard recognition algorithm.

-Concerning located components $C_1,\dots,C_c$, they have to be ordered from left to right, which gives the required ordering $\blt$.
+Concerning located components $C_1,\dots,C_c$, they have to be ordered in $\calR'$ from left to right, which gives the required ordering $\blt$.
 We straightforwardly construct the instance of \brep\ with this $\blt$ as follows.
 For each pre-drawn interval $v_i$ at position $\ell_i$, we put $\lbound(v_i) = \ubound(v_i) = \ell_i$.
 For the rest of the intervals, we set no bounds.
 Clearly, this instance of \brep\ is equivalent with the original $\ext(\uint)$ problem.
 And we can solve it in time $\O(n^2+nD(r))$ using Theorem~\ref{thm:quadratic_brep}. \end{proof}